Skip to main content

 • Many Chase hotel cards and airline cards

-My Chase Plan durations range from 3 to 18 months.
+Chase Pay Over Time plan durations range from 3 to 24 months.
 The ranges available are based on the purchase amount, your creditworthiness and your account history.
-From the available offers, you'll select how many billing periods it will take to pay the My Chase Plan balance in full by making regular payments each monthly billing period.
+From the options available to you, select how many billing periods it will take to pay off the plan balance in full by making regular payments each monthly billing period.

 A traditional BNPL product is usually offered when you check out through an online storefront.
-You'd follow the prompts, fill in any required fields and, when you have to select a payment option, a BNPL button or link would appear.
-From there, the final steps tend to be straightforward.
-You can review your options, read the terms and conditions, enter any other required information, then follow the final prompts to complete enrollment and your purchase.
+You’d follow the prompts, fill in any required fields and select a BNPL button or link when you select a payment option at check out.

 Advantages of BNPL